confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 A ksqlDB STREAM is a stream of _facts_.
 Each fact is immutable and unique.
 A stream can store its data in `KEY`, `VALUE` or `HEADERS`/`HEADER('<key>')` columns.
 `KEY`, `VALUE` and `HEADER('<key>')` columns can be NULL. `HEADERS` columns cannot be NULL.
+If the
-If the Kafka message doesn't have headers, then the column is populated by an empty array.
+{{ site.ak }} message doesn't have headers, then the column is populated by an empty array.

 No special processing is done if two rows have the same key.
 This situation is handled differently by [ksqlDB TABLEs](../create-table), as shown in the following table.